Soil-Carbon-Coalition/vueapp/Vue_notes.md

 Webpack doesn't use the right URL for Leaflet default markers.
 Inserted a recommended fix in main.js

 Don't create the Leaflet map BEFORE the axios().then has returned the server data.

-Passing geojson data to a subcomponent that creates the map is potentially a problem.
+Use a v-if="!loading" for the map component to wait for axios to complete.